darkfeline/gzspell/doc/dev.rst

 .. class:: Database

    A MySQL/RDB implementation of a theoretical Database interface.
-   Used to use a trire for membership testing.
+   Used to use a trie for membership testing.

    The Database constructor takes the same arguments as pymysql's connect().